PLATFORM ARCHITECTURE

 Workspace Isolation

 Each workspace is a sealed boundary.
-Data, credentials, roles, and billing are scoped per tenant.
-No shared-tenancy data paths exist between workspaces.
+Data, credentials, roles, and billing are scoped per workspace.
+No shared data paths exist between workspaces.

 Composable OS Layers